I-had-a-bad-idea/IPL/CONTRIBUTING.md

 ## Areas to Contribute

 ### High Priority
+* Make a file in the repo explaining the syntax
 * Refactor code for clarity and maintainability
 * Add more built-in functions
 * Write more tests